Atahualpa (ship)

-Atahualpa was a United States merchant ship that sailed on four maritime fur trading ventures in the early 1800s.
-In 1813, in the Hawaiian Islands, Atahualpa was sold to the Russian-American Company (RAC) and renamed Bering or Behring.
-In January 1815 Bering, under the command of the American James Bennett, returned to Hawaii where it wrecked at Waimea Bay, Kauai.
+Atahualpa was a United States merchant ship that made six voyages including four maritime fur trading ventures in the early 1800s.
+In 1813 Atahualpa was sold to the Russian-American Company (RAC) and renamed Bering or Behring.
+In January 1815 Bering, under the command of the American James Bennett, sailed to the Hawaiian Islands where it stranded at Waimea, Kauai.

 Atahualpa was a 210 ton ship built at Kennebunk, Maine.
 Its sister ship was Guatimozin.
 The Atahualpa was named after the last Inca emperor Atahualpa.
 Guatimozin was named after the last Aztec emperor Guatimozin.
 Both ships were owned by the Boston company of Theodore Lyman and Associates.

 First voyage

 In the summer of 1800 Atahualpa, under the command of Dixey Wildes, left Boston in company with the Guatimozin.
 Atahualpa sailed to the Pacific Northwest via Cape Horn to trade with the indigenous peoples of the Pacific Northwest coast for sea otter furs, which commanded a high price in China.
 Atahualpa spent the summer of 1801 cruising the coast, then wintered at Nahwitti, at the north end of Vancouver Island.

 Atahualpa continued cruising the coast for furs in 1802, then sailed to the Hawaiian Islands and on to Canton (Guangzhou), China, where the furs were sold via the Canton System.
 Then Atahualpa sailed back home via the Sunda Strait and Cape of Good Hope, arriving in Boston in June 1803.
 During this voyage Atahualpa acquired 3,536 sea otter skins, of which 2,297 were prime pelts, and also 2,374 tails, 40 cotsacks, and 69 pieces, plus 129 beaver and land-otter pelts.
 This was a large take, as American vessels were averaging just over 1,000 skins at the time.
+Cotsacks were cloaks made of sea-otter skins sewn together.

 The first voyage of Atahualpa is well documented thanks to the log and records of its supercargo Ralph Haskins.